smartdevicelink/sdl_evolution/proposals/0224-navigation-subscription-buttons.md

     <element name="NAV_ROTATE_CLOCKWISE" />
     <element name="NAV_ROTATE_COUNTERCLOCKWISE" />
     <element name="NAV_HEADING_TOGGLE">
         <description>If supported, this toggles between locking the orientation to north or to the vehicle's heading.
-If you app supports different, but substatially similar options, then you may implement those.
+If your app supports different, but substantially similar options, then you may implement those.
 If you don't implement these or similar options, do not subscribe to this button.
     </element>
 </enum>
 ```